rosecodym/space-boundary-tool/README.txt

 BoostDir - the root directory for your Boost installation.
 LedaDir - the root directory for your LEDA installation.

-Refer to http://msdn.microsoft.com/en-us/library/vstudio/669zx6zc(v=vs.100).aspx for instructions on how to do this.
+Refer to http://msdn.microsoft.com/en-us/library/vstudio/669zx6zc(v=vs.100).aspx for instructions on how to set up Property Sheets.
 Once this step is done, everything* should build.
-(If you want to build the installer, make sure to add leda_md.dll as a file dependency to the installer project.
-If you don't, it will still build, but the distributed executable won't work because it won't be able to find leda_md.dll.
-I haven't made this step automatic because you can't apply property sheets to installer projects.)

 Direct questions to sbt-support@lbl.gov.